skypilot-org/skypilot/docs/source/examples/gpu-jupyter.rst

 visualization.
 SkyPilot makes the process of running a GPU-backed Jupyter notebook simple by automatically managing provisioning and port forwarding.

-To get a machine with a GPU attached, we recommend using an interactive **GPU node**.
+To get a machine with a GPU attached, use:
-You can read more about interactive nodes :ref:`here <interactive-nodes>`.

 .. code-block:: bash

    # Launch a VM with 1 NVIDIA GPU and forward port 8888 to localhost
-   sky gpunode -p 8888 -c jupyter-vm --gpus K80:1
+   sky launch -c jupyter-vm --gpus K80:1 ssh -L 8888:localhost:8888 jupyter-vm

 .. note::